mathew-perez/azure-network-protocols/README.md

 Next, we'll observe what happens when we block the ICMP traffic.
 Go back to the Linux VM's Azure Portal, then click on Networking.
 From Networking, click "Add inbound port rule" -> check ICMP -> check Deny, then click "Add".

 <p></p>
 This area of Azure is known as Network Security Groups (NSGs).
-It is basically a firewall in Azure as you can set security rules for your resources.
+It is basically a firewall in Azure as you can set inbound and outbound security rules for your resources.

 ![image](https://github.com/mathew-perez/azure-network-protocols/assets/144407220/bcaa9376-0649-4956-be02-59eecab3ad28)